moosend/mooskin-ui/CONTRIBUTING.md

 |   ├── Button.example.txt                 // class where Button component is used
 |   ├── Input.example.txt
 |   └── Radio.example.txt
-├── App.tsx                                // Import the example in the App and you're good to go ├── index.html
+├── App.tsx
+├── index.html
 └── playground.tsx
 ```

 Let's take the Button component for example.
-If we want to display the component to the Playground using the ReactLiveEditor, first create a .txt file inside the `examples` folder.
-In this file, create the react class that you want to display in ES2015, pls do not use imports or exports here as it is just a txt file that our Live Editor component needs to render the component, the dependencies that you would otherwise import you need to provide in App.tsx (see other examples).
+If we want to display the component to the Playground using the ReactLiveEditor, first create a Button.example.txt file inside the `examples` folder, example file must be named this way in order to work correctly ( {componentName}.example.txt ).
+In this file, create the react class that you want to display in ES2015, pls do not use imports or exports here as it is just a txt file that our Live Editor component needs to render the component, the dependencies that you would otherwise import you need to import in App.tsx, then within a `Row` or `Col` within the `Grid` call the `renderEditableExample` function and pass the component name and component import used within the example, in the case of Button component `renderEditableExample('Button', {Button})`.
 Also you can look at how the other components have their examples.
 We're done here.

 The component should now appear on the Playground, with an `Edit Code` above it.